airywp/composer_test/README.md

 # composer_test
-I wanna to create lib with composer , so YOU CAN FIND THIS
+I wanna create lib with composer , so YOU CAN FIND THIS